 - The minister competent for the economy may issue a regulation setting maximum prices or maximum wholesale and retail margins applicable to the sale of goods or services essential for the protection of human health or safety or significantly impacting household living costs.
-The broad criteria for interpreting the nature of goods and services, as well as related discretionary powers, create the risk of significant state interference in the pricing policies of entrepreneurs in many sectors. - Entrepreneurs applying prices or margins higher than the designated maximums may be subject to financial penalties of between PLN 5,000 to PLN 5,000,000 imposed by way of an administrative decision.
-The power to issue such decisions is vested in the: voivodship pharmaceutical inspectorate, voivodship inspector of agricultural and food quality, voivodship branch of the state sanitary inspection, and voivodship inspector of the Trade Inspection.
-Such an extensive list of competent authorities may give rise to inconsistency in their actions and the lack of a uniform sanctions policy. - The minister competent for health matters may establish, by way of a notice, the maximum official sales prices including value added tax, and official wholesale and retail margins (the resultant price) for: 1) certain medicinal products, 2) medical devices, 3) foodstuffs for particular nutritional uses; 4) biocidal products, 5) pharmaceutical raw materials; which may be used in connection with counteracting COVID-19 or if there is a risk of their being unavailable in the territory of the Republic of Poland.
-Reimbursed products constitute an exception. - For both types of maximum prices, the President of the Office of Competition and Consumer Protection (UOKiK) may impose a fine of up to 10% of the annual turnover on an entrepreneur who has committed multiple infringements, or has committed infringements in relation to many goods and services or on a large scale.
-An entrepreneur who fails to provide information when requested or obstructs an inspection may be fined up to 5% of their annual turnover, but not more than PLN 50,000,000. - It should be noted that the provisions of the Act of 15 December 2016 on counteracting unfair use of contractual advantage in trade in agricultural and food products remain in force.
+The broad criteria for interpreting the nature of goods and services, as well as related discretionary powers, create the risk of significant state interference in the pricing policies of entrepreneurs in many sectors. - The Regulation of the Ministry of Development concerning the maximum wholesale and retail margins applied to the sale of certain face masks will be introduced soon (the draft of the regulation is currently being discussed). - Entrepreneurs applying prices or margins higher than the designated maximums may be subject to financial penalties of between PLN 5,000 to PLN 5,000,000 imposed by way of an administrative decision.
+Such decisions fall within the competence of the provincial inspector of agricultural and food quality.
+The Trade Inspection Authority exercises control in the scope that is not reserved for the Agricultural and Food Quality Inspection (IJHARS). - The President of the Office of Competition and Consumer Protection (UOKiK) may impose a fine of up to 10% of the annual turnover on an entrepreneur who has committed multiple infringements, or has committed infringements in relation to many goods and services or on a large scale.
+An entrepreneur who fails to provide information when requested (or who provides false or misleading information) or obstructs an inspection may be fined up to 5% of their annual turnover, but not more than PLN 50,000,000. - The minister competent for health matters may establish, by way of a notice, the maximum official sales prices including value added tax, and official wholesale and retail margins (the resultant price) for: 1) certain medicinal products, 2) medical devices, 3) foodstuffs for particular nutritional uses; 4) biocidal products, 5) pharmaceutical raw materials; which may be used in connection with counteracting COVID-19 or if there is a risk of their being unavailable in the territory of the Republic of Poland.
+Reimbursed products constitute an exception. - The provisions on maximum prices for medicinal products will remain in force for 180 days following the date on which the so-called "Anti-Crisis Shield" comes into force i.e. until 4 September 2020. - It should be noted that the provisions of the Act of 15 December 2016 on counteracting unfair use of contractual advantage in trade in agricultural and food products remain in force.
 There is a risk that these regulations may be used to permit state interference in the food market.
 This applies to all levels of trade and a wide range of practices, including pricing policies and consumer protection regulations, which the President of the UOKiK may in turn wish to use to combat price speculation.